-Any student that would like to submit any appeals will need to contact the Graduate Programs Office at exs.kpe@utoronto.ca.
+Any student that would like to submit any appeals will need to contact the KPE Office of the Registrar and Student Services at grad.kpe@ utoronto.ca.
 All appeals will be handled as per the SGS Appeals Policy.

 Leaves of Absence